Soundscapes in the early modern world

 Welcome to ‘Soundscapes in the Early Modern World’, an AHRC-funded international research network that examines how sonic interaction shaped identities c.
 1500-1800.
 It aims to develop new approaches to hearing the sounds of the early modern world, reflect on how we engage with historical soundscapes, and consider the multifaceted relationship between meaning and hearing.

 The network will extend understanding of the contexts and spaces in which sounds were heard.
-We are interested in how sounds shaped the lives of people and their communities, and also with the conceptual issues associated with studying past soundscapes.
+Considering sound as a multisensory experience, we will also unearth the embodied experience of hearing and hearing loss.
+We are interested in how sounds shaped the lives of people, their communities and environments, and also with the conceptual issues associated with studying past soundscapes.

 In 2019 and 2020, we will organise three workshops and an international conference.